kimberli/notably/README.md

 "username" :  (string - username)
 }
 ```
-* Response: `"removed snippet"` sent to every user in the session
+* Response: `"removed snippet"` emitted to every user in the session

 **content**